 CAP, PAIR, and IL-OIB: Revised Instructions for Completing SF-425 for CAP, OIB, and PAIR

-WIOA Performance Requirements
+WIOA Performance Accountability

 Section 116 of WIOA establishes performance accountability indicators that apply across the core programs to assess the effectiveness of States and local areas in achieving positive outcomes for individuals served by these programs.
 Under section 116(b)(2)(A) of WIOA, there are six primary indicators of performance.
 More information on the common performance indicators can be found in RSA-TAC-17-01.
 Please visit the below pages for more information related to: